 The Queensland Ballet has submitted an application for a $35 million redevelopment of The Thomas Dixon Centre, their home in West End into a state-of-the-art ballet centre.

-Designed by Conrad Gargett Architects, the proposed redevelopment involves the retention and refurbishment of the State-heritage listed Thomas Dixon Centre building, Wellness Centre and a new 3 storey 350-400 seat performance studio on the eastern side of the building.
+Designed by Conrad Gargett, the proposed redevelopment involves the retention and refurbishment of the State-heritage listed Thomas Dixon Centre building, Wellness Centre and a new 3 storey 350-400 seat performance studio on the eastern side of the building.

 The proposal is set to remove the ancillary sawtooth roof warehouse on the site, which is not heritage listed to facilitate the extension.

 The new extension builds on the language of the former sawtooth roof workshop, expressing the factory metaphor as a place for the production of ballet.
 The proposed refurbishment of the existing building will also ensure the building meets current building and fire safety standards.